 What happens when two skilled craftsmen get together on a project?
 In the case of a new home built in 2022 in La Porte, Indiana, the results turned out spectacular.

 Mike Belzowski, owner of Belzowski Woodwork & Design in Michigan City, Indiana, served as the project’s designer and contractor.
-And Troy Lemon of Cornerstone Decorative Concrete in Holland, Michigan, was in charge of the patio.
+And Troy Lemon of Cornerstone Decorative Concrete in Holland, Michigan, was in charge of the concrete patio.
 He created a 1,500-square-foot patio in the rear of the house, incorporating around 100 “stones” in six base colors.

 Belzowski explains that the project’s house is both extremely energy efficient and built to look like an old farmhouse.
 As with any new construction, Lemon built the patio from the ground up.